Perceived Multisensory Common Cause Relations Shape the Ventriloquism Effect but Only Marginally the Trial‐Wise Aftereffect

 Abstract

-Combining multisensory cues is fundamental for perception and action, and reflected by two frequently-studied phenomena: multisensory integration and sensory recalibration.
-In the context of audio-visual spatial signals, these are exemplified by the ventriloquism effect and its aftereffect.
-The ventriloquism effect occurs when the perceived location of a sound is biased by a concurrent visual stimulus, while the aftereffect manifests as a recalibration of sound localization after exposure to spatially discrepant stimuli.
+Combining multisensory cues is fundamental for perception and action and reflected by two frequently studied phenomena: multisensory integration and sensory recalibration.
+In the context of audio‐visual spatial signals, these phenomena are exemplified by the ventriloquism effect and its aftereffect.
+The ventriloquism effect occurs when the perceived location of a sound is biased by a concurrent visual stimulus, while the aftereffect manifests as a recalibration of perceived sound location after exposure to spatially discrepant stimuli.
 The relationship between these processes—whether recalibration is a direct consequence of integration or operates independently—remains debated.
-This study investigates the role of causal inference in these processes by examining whether trial-wise judgments of audio-visual stimuli as originating from a common cause influence both the ventriloquism effect and the immediate aftereffect.
-Using a spatial paradigm, participants made explicit judgments about the common cause of stimulus pairs, and their influence on both perceptual biases was assessed.
-Our results indicate that while multisensory integration is contingent on common cause judgments, the immediate recalibration effect is not.
-This suggests that recalibration can occur independently of the perceived commonality of the multisensory stimuli, challenging the notion that recalibration is solely a byproduct of integration.
+We investigate the role of causal inference in these processes by examining whether trial‐wise judgements about a common‐cause underlying audio‐visual stimuli influence both the ventriloquism effect and the immediate aftereffect.
+In a spatial paradigm, participants made explicit judgements about the common cause of stimulus pairs, and their influence on both perceptual biases was assessed.
+Results obtained across two experiments indicate that while multisensory integration is contingent on common cause judgements, the immediate recalibration effect is not.
+This suggests that recalibration can occur independently of the perceived commonality of the multisensory stimuli, challenging the notion that recalibration is solely a by‐product of integration.

 Article activity feed